rajasvu/webpack-insights/README.md

-# webpack-insights
+# Webpack Insights
-Repository to explore webpack functionality
+In this repository attempt is made to explore webpack in depth starting from very basic concepts one each at a time